 What is a Drug Labeling Expert?

-A drug label (also referred to as a package insert) is an officially approved FDA document which details all efficacy and safety findings of a drug found to date.
+A FDA product label (also referred to as a package insert) is an officially approved FDA document which details all efficacy and safety findings of a drug or device found to date. it is sometimes compared to an “owner’s manual” for a drug or device.
 A drug label is separated into different sections including Clinical Pharmacology, indications and usage (also referred to as “uses”), Warnings, Precautions, adverse reactions, drug abuse and dependence, overdose, doses and administration, and “how supplied” which refers to the dosage form and recommended storage temperatures (68-78 degrees Fahrenheit for most solids and oral liquids).

-The drug label is for use by physicians prescribing medication to their patients.
-In drug labeling disputes the question is often about whether the label was effective in communicating these warnings to physicians.
-The language used in these labels is incredibly specific, which is why an FDA drug labeling expert, one who can determine with precision the intent of the language used on drug labels, is needed to testify for such cases.
+A drug or device label is used by clinicians or surgeons prescribing medication or devices to their patients.
+In drug labeling disputes the question is often about whether the label was effective in communicating the latest updates about a drug or device to physicians.
+The language used in these labels is incredibly specific, which is why an FDA drug/ device labeling expert, one who can determine with precision the intent of the language used on drug or device labels, is needed to testify for such cases.

 The drug labeling is the FDA-approved clinical summary for an approved drug.

-The official and lengthy drug label is required to be distributed with every manufacturer-supplied stock bottle of medicine to every pharmacy.
-Additionally the official drug labeling is required to be given with all Manufacturer-supplied promotional materials.
+The official and lengthy drug label is required to be distributed with every manufacturer-supplied stock bottle of medicine to every pharmacy and is a constantly evolving document, updated with the latest study findings on safety and efficacy.
+Additionally the official drug labeling is required to be given with all manufacturer-supplied promotional materials.

 FDA drug labeling contains the summation of all clinical trials reviewed for the approval of the drug, including safety and efficacy findings.